vincent-doan/it3220e-dl-superresolution-project/data/README.md

 | num_crops        | int                   | number of random crops - the size of the dataset will be multiplied accordingly                                          | 1        |

 After being created, the dataloader can be used as normal.

+For the first run of any dataloader, data downloading will begin.
+In later uses, this will be skipped.